Laylaneylv/laylaneylv.github.io/_posts/2019-02-18-Cooling-HVAC-system.md

 ![](/images/201902/04.png)

-**Q: Epsilon¦Å(thermal effectiveness) - NTU(number of transfer units) method applied to Radiator?**
+**Q: EpsilonÂ¦Ã…(thermal effectiveness) - NTU(number of transfer units) method applied to Radiator?**

 A:

-To describe the heat exchange performance of Radiator, two factors were induced: one is the ¦Å(thermal effectiveness); the other one is NTU.
+To describe the heat exchange performance of Radiator, two factors were induced: one is the Â¦Ã…(thermal effectiveness); the other one is NTU.
 These two factors can directly indicate the **effective heat power** exchanged through the Radiator.

 The Epsilon-NTU method details is shown below.